-The drier climate $ET_o$ -based sites evaluate performance at three deficit irrigation levels for 100-120 day periods.
+The drier climate ET_o -based sites evaluate performance at three deficit irrigation levels for 100-120 day periods.
 Data recorded includes percent green cover over time, turfgrass quality and recovery rate after sufficient irrigation is applied.
-The $ET_o$ -based locations allow us to determine the minimum level of deficit irrigation appropriate for, and thus the water savings from each entry.
-It was determined that 80, 60 and 40% $ET_o$ replacement levels would be utilized in 2017.
+The ET_o -based locations allow us to determine the minimum level of deficit irrigation appropriate for, and thus the water savings from each entry.
+It was determined that 80, 60 and 40% ET_o replacement levels would be utilized again in 2018, except for the St. Paul, MN site which would utilize 0, 25 and 75% ET_o replacement (due to its far northern location).